 This strategy will save you money as well as time.
 I used to be lured into any store that was having a “Big Awesome Sale.“ I’d hop from store to store and website to website, snatching up the best deals and feeling good about my thriftiness.
 But now, I only shop at a few stores.
 I wait until one of them is having a sale, and do my shopping then.

 When you limit yourself to only a few stores, you might think that the grass is greener elsewhere.
-What if I can get a similar shirt for a cheaper price if I look somewhere else?
-What if we find something we like better if we look a few more places?
 But the perks to narrowing your store selections far outweigh the negatives.

 Second, it will be much easier to put outfits together.
 Since stores tend to have similar color palettes and styles during a given season, you won’t drive yourself crazy searching out a top to match a certain pair of leggings, or a cardigan to go with the t-shirts you’ve bought.